Department Chair and Program Director Guide

 • Synchronous online course segments (not a full course)

-• Should only be used when a faculty member cannot teach in-person or online due to an emergency situation and only in cases when an appropriate substitute cannot be used.
+• Should only be used when a faculty member cannot teach in-person due to an emergency situation and only in cases when an appropriate substitute cannot be used.

 Courses taught by part-time faculty may be offered as hybrid or synchronous online in cases where a faculty member who can teach in person is not available.

-These courses may be offered in-person, hybrid, or online at the discretion of the Provost’s Office owing to differing student preference regarding modality during these terms.
+These courses may be offered in-person, hybrid, or online at the discretion of the Provost’s Office due to differing student preference regarding modality during these terms.

 The Office of the Provost is pleased to support our newly-hired, tenure-track faculty with start-up funds.
 Start-up Funds are intended to provide the support needed to allow a new tenure-track faculty member to initiate a strong scholarly program at Gustavus.
 The expectation is that these funds would support the foundational scholarly/creative work of the faculty member during their first year/s at Gustavus.
 After this period, it is anticipated that the scholarly/creative work of the faculty member would be supported through other internal or external funding opportunities.